Image

 When considering how to improve hotel sales, one of the methods you could try is re-angling your sales towards room based strategies.

 For instance, you might try group hotel sales strategies, where you offer your property to large groups such as corporates, or extended families (depending on your property scale).
+Alternatively, you could angle your sales towards personal stays with couples or solo travellers.

 Another example might include re-angling advertising to increase direct bookings (cutting out the middleman and reining in more commission for your property).
+This is a great way to boost hotel sales, as it not only provides guests with a more personalized experience but also saves you on commission fees.

-2. Guest rewards & loyalty programs
+2. Guest Rewards & Loyalty Programs

 Although the travel industry is evolving, with a large focus now on independent travel – those who visit new and unique destinations (therefore, various accommodation providers), there is still an industry niche of repeat travellers.